CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 on high speed trading applications and the other areas of the world that have intensive testing.
 Some of the rules I think I developed due to my own misunderstandings were:

-1. E2E/Acceptance tests should never be written.
+1. Acceptance Tests:  E2E/Acceptance tests should never be written.
 I will incurr horrible maintenance costs, and massive time wasting will occur
-2. Mocking is similarly an evil that should be extinguished from this earth - wait do I still think this
+2. Mocking: Mocking is similarly an evil that should be extinguished from this earth - wait do I still think this
-3. The better I TDD the higher my test coverage
+3. Output of TDD: The better I TDD the higher my test coverage
-4. Testing is a lot easier to do after the implementation is finished
+4. Mechanics of TDD; Testing is a lot easier to do after the implementation is finished
-5. Testing is very time intensive.
+5. Time invested in TDD: Testing is very time intensive.
 I'm going to need extra time on all my tasks to be able to test things.
 It's my managers fault.

 By the virtue of having a coach though, who had walked this path before, there are some anti-patterns people describe to me that I've never even experienced.
 Probably because my coach refused to do some things that he knew would lead me down the "wrong road" so to speak.
 Afterall,